What’s an Air Conditioning Dry Charge?

 - Earth friendly refrigerant that reduces the carbon imprint that negatively impacts our environment

-- Matched coil solutions for enhanced reliability and guaranteed cooling and heating performance
+- Matched coil solutions for increased reliability and guaranteed cooling and heating performance

 Yes.
-There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, as long as it is as a repair for an existing system.
+There are no Federal laws or legal restriction on the installation of R-22 or Dry Charge Equipment, with the stipulation that it is repairing an existing air conditioning system.

-Major manufacturers have established a standard 5-year parts warranty on dry charge units.
-While this affords industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase significantly.
+Most manufacturers have a standard 5-year parts warranty on dry charge units.
+While this offers industry standard protection on the components it does not provide protection against R-22 refrigerant prices, which are expected to increase dramatically.

 Will the R-22 refrigerant be expensive to buy?

-It is likely that as a result of supply and demand, the refrigerant will probably go up in price.
-As the phase out process of R22 continues, new R-22 refrigerant production will slowly be reduced, with full elimination of its production in 2020.
+It is likely that as a result of supply and demand, the answer to this question is “yes – we do anticipate R-22 refrigerant to get pricey”.
+As the phase out process of R22 continues, new R-22 refrigerant production will gradually be reduced, with full elimination of its production in 2020.
 Until that date, indications are that there will likely be sufficient supply to meet the current demand.

 If you have more questions about refrigerant, we encourage you to contact Winnipeg Supply Service Experts for clarification.